dildoran2195/sep11-freedom-project/tool/learning-log.md

 ```

 ### Things you learned through tinkering:
-#### I learned that  `const camera` is how the house is seen all the way from top so it's like a camera that shows how house actually looks like, `const light` is how light or how dark the house is, `const groundMat` and `const faceUV = [];` which had plenty of codes inside.
+#### I learned that  `const camera` is how a house is seen all the way from top so it's like a camera that shows how a house actually looks like, `const light` is how light or how dark a house is, `const groundMat` is size (height/weight) of ground and `const faceUV = [];` which had plenty of codes inside are rear face, front face, right side, and left side of a house.

 ### a-ha moments or challenge:
+#### I was able to create a different model types using Babylon in order to materials of a house.
+I was also able to use different properties to maneuver models in order to tinker with materials of a house.
 ### Questions I still have:
+#### How to implement more animations using challenge of making a house.
 ### What you're going to try next:
+### I'm going to try [Expanding the House Building Function](https://playground.babylonjs.com/#KBS9I5#77)
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc